Q: What are your go-to foods when you’re traveling or on the go?

 A: Busy doesn’t begin to describe the holidays.
 Then, right after New Year’s we have just enough time to catch our breath before the start of a new race season.
 The life of an athlete — no matter your level — is demanding, which is why it’s imperative to fuel our bodies with healthy food.
 You can stay energized through the holidays and beyond by keeping a few nutritious, grab-and-go snacks on hand.

-1. Snack bars: Look for ones low in sugar and with at least 5 grams of protein per serving.
-KIND bars are our favorite, because they’re made with simple, natural ingredients and come in a variety of flavor combinations — our taste buds never get bored.
+1. Snack bars: Look for ones low in sugar and with at least 5 grams of protein per serving, like Quest Nutrition bars.
+KIND bars are another favorite, because they’re made with simple, natural ingredients and come in a variety of flavor combinations — our taste buds never get bored.

 2. Applesauce + protein powder: A quick mix of 1 scoop protein powder with one cup of applesauce and you have the ideal recovery fuel.
 The sugars in applesauce will help transport the protein to your muscles quicker than protein alone.
 For a dessert-like taste, try a chocolate-flavored protein powder.